simsimjae/github-profile-card-component/README.md

 # github-profile-card-component

-simple and pretty Github profile card.
-It is made of react and type script.
+Simple Github Profile Card.
+It is made of React and Typescript.

 ## Install